 By now you will probably experience the dilemma of choosing somewhere to go for lunch.
 If you walk from George Square down Queen Street you will find a number of well-reputed places to eat at Royal Exchange Square.
 Then make your way back to Glasgow Green via Argyll Street.

 There are some really good play-parks in Glasgow Green particularly the one on Templeton Street which should be close to where you’ve parked.

-Commonwealth Games come to Cathkin Braes
+Commonwealth Games at Cathkin Braes

 Total distance – 4.2 kilometres

 Walking conditions – Easy walking on good footpaths.
 Fairly flat.
 No difficulties.

 Time required – Around 1.5 to 2.5 hours

 Cathkin Braes is undoubtedly the best location to view Glasgow from the south.
 It is now home to one of the UK’s best mountain biking trails and was the setting for the Commonwealth Games mountain bike competition.
 It is also proof that walkers and mountain-bikers can co-exist without conflict.
 The vast network of tracks and paths within Cathkin Braes ensures that even on a busy day we tend not to get in each other’s way.
 What’s ideal about Cathkin Braes for us is that it is within easy walking distance from our house and if the children are misbehaving we can speed-march them up the hill or the bad fox will catch them.